 We pride ourselves in being able to take on most physical activities at a moments notice.
-This by no means, means that we do the activity at the highest caliber or that we’re winning any competitions for speed or strength.
-We’re just in decent health and with good overall conditioning levels.
-We jog once a week for cardiovascular health, we stretch and do strength exercises regularly and we walk everywhere.
-Essentially, our goal is, that if we decide we want to trail run, learn to ski and hike a big mountain, there won’t be hesitation because of a lack of basic fitness.
+This by no means, means that we do the activity at the highest caliber or that we’re winning any competitions for speed or strength!

-After our London adventures, full of extreme walking, exceeding 13 miles at times, we were left hurting.
-It started with Shannon.
-Her feet started to hurt with each step.
-Her pain was located on each of her big toes, right on the joint.
-However, we just thought it was her shoes; they were wearing unusually quickly in the same area and had terrible 3-inch gashes down the side of the fabric.
 We purchased new shoes and figured the pain would subside.
 It did in one foot, but her right foot just got worse.
 We arrived at our house sit in Chester, UK and she begrudgingly took a couple days off walking.
 (Seriously, Sergio had to insist she not go walking with him.
 He kept strong and didn’t let the pouty lips and sad faces persuade him).
 Those couple of days seemed like an eternity.
-She returned to walking and was better… for a few miles and then the pain returned.
+Shannon returned to walking after a bit of time off and was better… for a few miles and then the pain returned.

 Meanwhile, as we made our way to Liverpool, UK, Sergio started to feel discomfort as well.
 He had sharp pain in his arches (well, where arches should be, considering he has completely flat feet).
 The pain in his feet was soon followed by discomfort in his hip and then his back.
 Surely, his body was over compensating in an attempt to relieve pain in his foot, causing miss-alignment and pain in other parts of his body.